dharmamitra/dharmamitra-guides/README.md

 - **Features:**
     - Powerful semantic search using state-of-the-art multilingual embedding models and sophisticated linguistic preprocessing
     - search for semantically related passages in the same language and across different languages (Sanskrit to Tibetan, Pāli to Chinese etc.)
-    - Search for high-level concepts expressed in modern languages like English
+    - Search for high-level concepts and ideas expressed in modern languages like English
     - Filter options to narrow down results to language, collection, category, and even individual text
     - Results link directly into [DharmaNexus](https://dharmanexus.org), where further multilingual parallels and intertextuality can be explored.